 The flavor text on the sensitive skin bar makes quite the claims.

 “Beauty bar, hypo-allergenic, fragrance free.
 1/4 moisturizing cream.
 Dove knows that sensitive skin demands a totally different kind of care.
 With that in mind, this isn’t just another bar soap stripped down to nothing and parading as sensitive.
-It’s a specially formulated beauty bar with a hypo-allergenic, fragrance free formula tested with dermatologist to give your sensitive skin the special attention it deserves.”
+It’s a specially formulated beauty bar with a hypo-allergenic, fragrance free formula tested by a dermatologist to give your sensitive skin the special attention it deserves.

 If Dove knows that sensitive skin demands a totally different kind of care, which it does, why is this bar almost exactly the same as the other bar?
 No, it’s not a bar soap stripped down to nothing, because some of these ingredients can be irritants, and should have been taken out.
 Even on balanced, healthy skin, these bars are not gentle cleansers.